 8. BOTHA, a man who had offered excuses for his previous defeats (including one to Tyson), poor performances, and pleaded his innocence after being caught with steroids in his system, simply turned to Lewis after regaining his senses and said: “I’d like to thank you for giving me this opportunity.
 This sport needs people like you.”

 9. DESPITE the emphatic 339-second hammering – 14 seconds less than Michael Grant had lasted in Lewis’ previous scrap – Botha refused to quit.
 He still wanted to become the first white undisputed heavyweight champion since Sweden’s Ingemar Johansson 40 years before.
 “It can only make me better,” he said about the loss.
 “I don’t want to lay down.
 This was a learning experience.”

-10. FOURTEEN years later, Botha, now 45, remains an active fighter despite losing his last six.
-He has been on a steady decline since the Lewis loss.
+10. BOTHA fought on until 2014 but had been on a steady decline since the Lewis loss.
 Lennox retired in 2003, as world champion, after beating Vitali Klitschko on cuts.